 Here are five spectacular paddling destinations to experience the mysteries of the swamp:

-Once used to flood the rice fields of Dean Hall Plantation, this 80-acre blackwater swamp features an easy-to-follow self-guided water trail that takes you through wide expanses of lily pads and under picturesque footbridges.
+Once used to flood the rice fields of Dean Hall Plantation, the 80-acre blackwater swamp at Cypress Gardens features an easy-to-follow self-guided water trail that takes you through wide expanses of lily pads and under picturesque footbridges.
 The $10 admission to the gardens includes free use of a flat-bottom wooden boat.
 If you'd rather have a guide paddle you around, it's just $5.

-Owned and managed by the National Audubon Society, this ancient forest is located within the Four Holes Swamp.
+Owned and managed by the National Audubon Society, Francis Beidler Forest is an ancient forest is located within the Four Holes Swamp.
 Guided canoe tours are offered in the spring when the water level in the floodplain is high enough to paddle among the 1,000-year-old cypress trees.
-Trips are $20 for two hours, $30 for four hours.

 Stumphole Swamp sits at the tail end of the North Santee River, where it flows into Lake Marion.
 This submerged forest is more open than Sparkleberry Swamp, making it easier to navigate through the trees.
 The area is inhabited by a large variety of birds, among them anhingas, yellow-throated warblers, eastern kingbirds, wood ducks, American coots and ospreys.
 Blueway Adventures offers guided tours of the swamp, or launch your own boat from Stumphole Landing.

 5. Congaree National Park in Hopkins

 Boasting the largest remaining tract of old-growth bottomland hardwood forest in the United States, Congaree National Park features bald cypress trees, some with circumferences as big as 26-plus feet and "knees" reaching 7.5 feet.
 A 20-mile canoe trail runs through Cedar Creek, a slow-moving blackwater tributary that flows through the floodplain.
 If you don't have your own boat, sign up for a ranger-guided canoe tour.